Spongy Moth

 How do you prevent its spread?

-When you travel through gypsy moth infested areas or move to a new place, make sure to inspect everything kept outdoors for egg masses.
+When you travel through spongy moth infested areas or move to a new place, make sure to inspect everything kept outdoors for egg masses.
 Buy or cut firewood close to where you’re planning to use it.
-Gypsy moths will lay their eggs on any surface outdoors.
+Spongy moths will lay their eggs on any surface outdoors.

-Once gypsy moths have established in an area, it is impossible to completely eradicate them.
-Instead, homeowners should focus on keeping their vulnerable trees healthy so they will survive infestations and on keeping gypsy moth populations at management levels.
+Once spongy moths have established in an area, it is impossible to completely eradicate them.
+Instead, homeowners should focus on keeping their vulnerable trees healthy so they will survive infestations and on keeping spongy moth populations at management levels.

-If you live in an area affected by gypsy moths, keep the following points in mind to boost your morale during the ongoing battle:
+f you live in an area affected by spongy moths, keep the following points in mind to boost your morale during the ongoing battle:

-• Gypsy moths do not kill trees in one season.
+• Spongy moths do not usually kill trees in one season.
 It takes 2-3 consecutive years of over 50% defoliation to kill a healthy tree.

-• There are many measures that homeowners can undertake both before and after the arrival of the gypsy moth to lessen its impact.
+• There are many measures that homeowners can undertake both before and after the arrival of the spongy moth to lessen its impact.

 Damage to Trees